CasualJon/LifeAfterEpic/README.md

 # LifeAfterEpic
-Initial Setup and Configuration for the LifeAfterEpic website.
+Setup and Configuration for the LifeAfterEpic website, hosted via GitHub Pages